leomotors/CRLF-Phobia/README.md

 you if there is a file with CRLF endings.

 This app will ignore files ignored by .gitignore by default if exists, It also ignores binary files.
-You cannot add or remove ignore files right now, ~~because I'm lazy~~
+You can add or remove ignore files by using adding .crlfignore to the same level.

 ### Installation: